-Recently, the Indonesian government adopted several business-friendly policies to make it simpler for foreign investors to jumpstart their businesses in the archipelago.
+Recently, the Government adopted several business-friendly policies and introduced the Indonesian OSS system to make it simpler for foreign investors to jumpstart their businesses in the archipelago.
 The results are, however, questionable.

 Entrepreneurs willing to open or expand their business activities are now obliged to use the Online Single Submission (OSS) System.
 Even though the system started to operate in June 2018, it will be fully implemented during the upcoming months or years.